-Susvimo (ranibizumab injection) for intravitreal use via Susvimo ocular implant is a vascular endothelial growth factor (VEGF) inhibitor approved for the treatment of Neovascular (wet) Age-related Macular Degeneration (AMD) in patients who have previously responded to at least two intravitreal injections of a VEGF inhibitor.
-Susvimo was approved based on efficacy data from a randomized, visual assessor-masked, active treatment-controlled study in which the difference of adjusted mean change from baseline in distance Best Corrected Visual Acuity (BCVA) score averaged over Week 36 and Week 40 was -0.3 (95%CI: -1.7, 1.1), demonstrating Susvimo was equivalent to intravitreal ranibizumab monthly injections.
+Susvimo (ranibizumab injection) for intravitreal use via Susvimo ocular implant is a vascular endothelial growth factor (VEGF) inhibitor approved for the treatment of Neovascular (wet) Age-related Macular Degeneration (AMD) and Diabetic Macular Edema (DME) in patients who have previously responded to at least two intravitreal injections of a VEGF inhibitor.
+Susvimo was approved for Neovascular AMD based on efficacy data from a randomized, visual assessor-masked, active treatment-controlled study in which the difference of adjusted mean change from baseline in distance Best Corrected Visual Acuity (BCVA) score averaged over Week 36 and Week 40 was -0.3 (95%CI: -1.7, 1.1), demonstrating Susvimo was equivalent to intravitreal ranibizumab monthly injections.
+Susvimo was approved for DME based on efficacy data from a randomized, visual assessor-masked, active treatment-controlled study in which the difference of adjusted mean change from baseline in distance BCVA score averaged over Week 60 and Week 64 was 0.2 (95% CI: -1.2, 1.6), demonstrating Susvimo was equivalent to intravitreal ranibizumab monthly injections.
 The most common adverse reactions included conjunctival hemorrhage (72%), conjunctival hyperemia (26%), iritis (23%) and eye pain (10%).
 The Susvimo implant has been associated with a 3-fold higher rate of endophthalmitis than monthly intravitreal injections of ranibizumab, as clinical trials demonstrated 2.0% of patients who received the Susvimo implant experienced endophthalmitis.
 The Susvimo implant and implant procedures may cause rhegmatogenous retinal detachment, implant dislocation, vitreous hemorrhage, conjunctival retraction, conjunctival erosion, and conjunctival bleb.